Constraints on the mass and self-coupling of Ultra-Light Scalar Field Dark Matter using observational limits on galactic central mass: Discussion and conclusions

 \acknowledgments The authors would like to thank Devarshee Sandilya for initial collaboration on this project.
-The authors would also like to thank Raghavan Rangarajan and Professor Alexander Dolgov for discussions at various stages of the work.
+The authors would also like to thank Professor Raghavan Rangarajan and Professor Alexander Dolgov for discussions at various stages of the work.
 This work is supported by Department of Science and Technology, Government of India under Indo-Russian call for Joint Proposals (DST/INT/RUS/RSF/P-21).
 Bihag Dave acknowledges support from the above mentioned project as a Junior Research Fellow.
-The work of KD is partially supported by the grant MTR/2019/000395 and Core Research Grant CRG/2020/004347 funded by SERB, DST, Government of India.
+The work of Koushik Dutta is partially supported by the grant MTR/2019/000395 and Core Research Grant CRG/2020/004347 funded by SERB, DST, Government of India.
+Finally, the authors would also like to thank the anonymous referee for insightful comments and suggestions.